fxcollot/openHaloDocumentation/ComplianceTestingTool/HowToUseOpenHalo.md

 CREATE DATABASE mydb;
 ```

-Add a volume in the 'compose.yaml':
+Add a volume in the 'compose.yaml' in the part 'volumes' of openhalo:
 ```
 - /pathtofile on pc/name_basics_mysql.sql:/home/halo/ohdata/name_basics_mysql.sql:ro
 ````